Skip to main content

 Currently, she serves as Reviews Editor for the College Art Association’s

-Art Journal.
+Art Journal, as well as part of the Journal of Visual Culture's Editorial Collective.
 Singh has been published in journals including Sikh FormationsCritical Ethnic StudiesQEDSurveillance and SocietyRhizomes, and the Journal of Asian American Studies.
 She received her PhD from the University of Washington, held postdoctoral fellowships at the University of Illinois – Urbana-Champaign and the University of Texas at Austin, and served as an assistant professor at Virginia Tech prior to her arrival in Montréal.

 Publications